-(B) Ohio school facilities commission staff shall evaluate requests for such waivers and make a recommendation to the commission.
+(B) Commission staff shall evaluate requests for such waivers and make a recommendation to the commission.
 The commission approval of the master plan shall constitute approval of the waiver.

 (C) Without limitation, factors to be considered in evaluating such requests include: